-- 1) Seed and mulch areas on the outboard slope of the Bottom Ash Pond by replacement of soil and re-seed.
-(Observation 2) - 2) Repair minor erosions within along the east and northwest of the inboard slope of the Clear Water Pond.
-(Observation 3 and 4)
+- 1) Continue vegetation growth control in the vicinity of pipes and other structures by weed eaters or sprays (Observation 1 and 3). - 2) Seed and mulch areas on the outboard slope of the Bottom Ash Pond by replacement of soil and re-seed.
+(Observation 2). - 3) Continue monitoring and control of animal activities in both ponds (Observation 5).